Time Fairness in Online Knapsack Problems: Time Fairness

 Note that the optimal packing in both instances would nearly fill up the knapsack.
 However, $\mathcal{I}'$ has the property that any competitive algorithm must reject all the initial smaller items, as admitting any of them would imply that the large item can no longer be admitted.
 By making $w_\delta$ arbitrarily small, we can make the algorithm arbitrarily non-competitive.

 The instance $\mathcal{I}$ guarantees that $p(x)$ is sufficiently large (i.e., bounded below by some constant), and so with high probability, at least one item in $\mathcal{I}'$ is admitted within the first constant number of items.
-Therefore, with high probability, $\ALG^{\texttt{FP}}$ does not admit the large-valued item in $\mathcal{I}'$, and so it cannot be competitive. \end{proof}

-\begin{thmrep} There is no nontrivial competitive algorithm for $\OKP$ which guarantees \emph{TIF}, even if the algorithm knows the input length $n$ in advance. \end{thmrep} \begin{proof} Again WLOG assume that all items have the same value density $x = L = U$.
+Therefore, with high probability, $\ALG^{\texttt{FP}}$ does not admit the large-valued item in $\mathcal{I}'$, and so it cannot be competitive. \item Again WLOG assume that all items have the same value density $x = L = U$.
 Assume for the sake of a contradiction that there is some competitive algorithm $\ALG^{\texttt{N}}$ which uses knowledge of the input length $n$ to guarantee TIF.

 We will consider only input sequences of length $n$ (assumed to be sufficiently large), consisting only of items with value density $x$.
 Again, since we assume that $\ALG^{\texttt{FP}}$ guarantees TIF, consider $p(x)$, the probability of admitting any item.
 Let $p(x) = \texttt{p}$.
 Again, note that $\texttt{p} > 0$, and also that it must be the same for all input sequences of length $n$.